This article is primarily about preparing soil before planting trees (ornamental or fruiting), hedging, roses, and other shrubs.

 What are the best tools for Soil Preparation?

-The essential hand tools for digging over soil prior to planting are a strong digging spade and fork.
-You use the spade to move the soil aside, and then the fork to break up the bottom of the hole.
+The essential hand tool for digging over soil prior to planting is strong digging spade.
+A fork is very handy: you use the spade to move the soil aside, and the fork to break it up and mix it, especially at the bottom of the hole.

-If you have the strength for it, a pickaxe is also excellent: even if you are working on light soil free from stones, a pickaxe can penetrate deeply and lift sections of soil like no other hand tool.
+If you have the strength for it, a pickaxe is also excellent, even on light soil free from stones.

 Soil Preparation to improve Heavy Clay Soils